Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Introduction

-\item Given that an equivalence relation among errors with respect to syndromes exists, we present two algorithms (namely, \emph{search based equivalence} and \emph{rank based equivalence}) to compute a representative from each equivalence class of errors in order to accelerate syndrome decoding.
-These provide a quadratic reduction in the number of cases for both bit flip and phase flip errors to be tackled.
-We obtain an empirical improvement in the performance of the ML decoder using this equivalence approach.
+\item An equivalence relation among errors with respect to syndromes has been defined and two algorithms have been designed and implemented based on \emph{linear search} and \emph{rank} to compute a representative from each equivalence class of errors in order to accelerate syndrome decoding.
+This provides a quadratic reduction in the number of classes for both bit flip and phase flip errors.
+We obtain an empirical improvement in the performance of the ML decoder using this concept of equivalence for errors.

 \end{enumerate}